router-protocol/router-chain-docs/docs/crosstalk/guides/cross-chain-nft/using-gateway-contract.md

 ```

 1. Import the IGateway.sol, ICrossTalkApplication.sol and Utils.sol from `evm-gateway-contract/contracts`.
-2. Inherit the ICrossTalkApplication contract into your main contract (PingPong).
+2. Inherit the ICrossTalkApplication contract into your main contract (XERC1155).

 ### Creating state variables and the constructor